The rich don’t work for money. They make their money work for them. – Robert Kiyosaki

 When I asked around, it seemed that the diligent ones would save some of their earnings, and the ones “in the know” would even put money into mutual funds or stocks.
 But that’s all I could see from my limited vantage point.

-It wasn’t very apparent to me how this whole make-your-money-work-for-you thing was supposed to work.
+So, it wasn’t very apparent to me how this whole make-your-money-work-for-you thing was supposed to work.
+No one ever even mentioned real estate investment trusts or investment property.

 That’s why it was so eye-opening for me to discover all the ways that your money goes to work for you when you put it into real estate.
-Real estate really introduced me to passive income and a doable way to build wealth for my family.
-I realized for the first time that my money was working for me, and in more ways than one.
-I was floored.
+Real estate investing really introduced me to passive income and a doable way to build wealth for my family.

 Take a walk with me down memory lane for a moment, will you?